ReVanced-Extended-Community/Community-Guides/general-guides/news/discontinuation-announcement.md

-This announcement by inotia00 isn't valid anymore and is knly stored here for history.
+This announcement by inotia00 isn't valid anymore and is only stored here for history.
 ___

 Announcement